sveltejs/svelte/site/content/blog/2019-04-16-svelte-for-new-developers.md

 draft: true
 ---

-TODO walk through installing Node.js and git and using Terminal.app (or whatever the Windows equivalent is) to clone a project template and start developing
+*Coming soon* This blog post will walk you through installing Node.js and git and using Terminal.app to clone a project template and start developing with Svelte